DUI vs DWI: What’s in a Name?

 Why You Need an Experienced Criminal Defense Attorney

 Whatever acronym your state uses for alcohol- and drug-related offenses, all of these charges represent serious ones.
-If convicted, at the very least, you face probation, community service and the payment of a large fine.
+If convicted, at the very least, you face probation, community service, and the payment of a large fine.
 If this is your second or subsequent conviction, you likely face a jail or prison sentence instead of probation.
-The judge may also require you to successfully complete a drug or alcohol program.
+The judge may also require you to complete a drug or alcohol program.

 Given these stiff penalties, you need to hire an experienced criminal defense attorney to aggressively defend you against the charges you face and protect your rights.